moneebullah25/nestjs-personal/Example Dockerfile.md

 * Think of multi stage docker file as different images.
 * In a single Dockerfile different stages can communicate with each other

+The CMD instruction does not run when building the image.
+Instead, Docker executes it once when running the Docker container created based on our image.
+Therefore, using more than one CMD instruction causes the last one to override the previous CMD commands.

 Build Stage

 ```Dockerfile